dihedron/netcheck/README.md

 1. `String()`, which either returns the string `"success"` or the string representation of the error, and
 1. `IsError()` that provides a way to check if the result represents a failure.

-They can be used in the output tamplate too, as shown in the `_tests/output.tpl` file, which provides an extensive example:
+They can be used in the output template too, as shown in the `_tests/output.tpl` file, which provides an extensive example:

 ```golang
 {{ range . }}